 My daughter enjoys sports tremendously.
 But, I worry about her safety.
-There’s all the talk in the news about head injuries, and other youth sports injuries, not to mention the knee and other injuries some of her teammates already have.
-How can I keep my child safe and healthy on the playing field, and when should I be concerned?
+There’s all the talk in the news about teen sports injuries.
+The list is long: head injuries, the knee, broken bones, and other injuries some of her teammates already have.
+How can I keep my child safe and healthy on the playing field?
+And when should I be concerned?

-Neither helmets nor other headgear – like the headbands for soccer players – have been shown to prevent the risk for concussion.
-In other words, even if your teenager is wearing all the recommended equipment, he or she may still be injured.
+Neither helmets nor other headgear—like the headbands for soccer players—have been shown to prevent the risk for concussion.
+In other words, even if your teenager is wearing all the recommended equipment, they may still be injured.

 However, for head injuries, the severity of symptoms and length of recovery time can decrease significantly if the injured athlete is removed from competition immediately and abstains from all forms of physical activity until all symptoms have resolved.
-It’s imperative your athlete follow the instructions of his or her doctor.
-Rest from mental activity (such as school) and visual stimulation (such as computers, phones and video games) can also help to resolve symptoms more quickly, especially in the days and weeks following the injury.
+It’s imperative your athlete follow the instructions of their doctor.
+Rest from mental activity (such as school) and visual stimulation (such as computers, phones, and video games).
+This can help to resolve symptoms more quickly, especially in the days and weeks following the injury.